idhard/spblog/src/content/posts/zeit-docker-serverless.md

 >“Organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations.”
 — M. Conway

 What do you think ? should we give a second chance to Zeit?

-Yes, I believe they will keep pushing the state of the art for cloud computing and development experience, is not an easy path though, but I trust the team behind Zeit will improve their communication strategy going on.
+Yes, I believe they will keep pushing the _state of the art for cloud computing and development experience_, is not an easy path though, but I trust the team behind Zeit will improve their communication strategy going on.
 I hope this was just a small bump on their way, that being said, I wouldn't deploy critical business process to their infrastructure until it reach certain maturity.